alwesam/neighborhoodMap/README.md

 6. The search form can be used to filter through the list item.
 The number of filtered items will be reflected on the markers shown on the map.
 7. The *show all* button can be clicked to display all of the markers and items.

+## Running this app in different platforms
+This app was designed to be responsive across different platforms.
+The list view can be toggled along the map view.
+On smartphones or mobile platforms, the user can toggle between the listview and the map view.
+When a user selects a location form the list view or uses the search bar, the map view is automatically toggled back showing the selected marker(s).